 The college added a master's degree in counseling in April 1993.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and it has been cited by CACREP as a model small-college graduate program.
-Since then, additional master's programs in business administration and technology management have been added.
+Since then, additional master's programs in business administration, and technology management have been added.
 In fall 2014, the college began offering a Doctor of Philosophy degree in counselor education & supervision, which received CACREP accreditation in January 2018.

 While historically the college's focus has been to serve the citizens of Southcentral Kentucky, Lindsey Wilson serves a diverse group of students.
-In 2021-2022, the college enrolled more than 2,600 undergraduate and graduate students, including 939 residential students, with the student body representing 105 of Kentucky's 120 counties, 42 U.S. states and territories, and 41 foreign countries.
-The college also has blended programs at community campuses in the Kentucky cities of Ashland, Cumberland, Elizabethtown, Hazard, London, Louisville, Prestonsburg, Radcliff, Scottsville, and Somerset, with other community campuses in Virginia (Cedar Bluff), West Virginia (Logan), Tennessee (Gallatin and Oak Ridge), and Ohio (Hillsboro).
+In 2022-2023, the college enrolled more than 3,000 undergraduate and graduate students, including 667 students enrolled online, 969 residential students, with the student body representing 104 of Kentucky's 120 counties, 42 U.S. states and territories, and 42 foreign countries.
+The college also has programs at community campuses in the Kentucky cities of Ashland, Cumberland, Elizabethtown, Hazard, London, Louisville, Prestonsburg, Radcliff, Scottsville, and Somerset, with other community campuses in Virginia (Cedar Bluff), West Virginia (Logan), Tennessee (Gallatin), and Ohio (Hillsboro).